Symplectic embeddings from concave toric domains into convex ones: Introduction

 \subsection{The main theorem}

 It is an interesting problem to determine when one symplectic manifold embeds into another.
-In dimension 4, Hutchings' ``ECH capacities" give one tool for studying this question.
-ECH capacities are a certain sequence of nonnegative (possibly infinite) real numbers associated to any symplectic four-manifold.
-They are monotone under symplectic embeddings, and therefore give obstructions to symplectically embedding one symplectic $4$-manifold into another.
+In dimension 4, Hutchings' ``ECH capacities" \cite{qech} give one tool for studying this question.
+ECH capacities are a certain sequence of nonnegative (possibly infinite) real numbers associated to any symplectic four-manifold $(X,\omega)$.
+The key property they satisfy is the Monotonicity Axiom: if there exists a symplectic embedding

+then we must have for all $k$.
+ECH capacities therefore give an obstruction to symplectically embedding one symplectic $4$-manifold into another.

 In \cite{concave}, the author, Choi, Frenkel, Hutchings, and Ramos used ECH capacities to study symplectic embeddings of ``toric domains".
 A {\em toric domain} $X_{\Omega}$ is the preimage of a region $\Omega \subset \R^2$ in the first quadrant under the map